sagungargs15/openvault/mvps/api_bdkwallet/README.md

 # How to Run on your local machine

 ## Open Terminal
-> cd api_btcwallet
+> cd api_bdkwallet
 > cargo build
 > cargo run

 ## Open Browser

-TODO:Check if the Rust crate "api_btcwallet" successfuly ran by opening your Browser: http://127.0.0.1:8080 and seeing "Hello World"
+TODO:Check if the Rust crate "api_bdkwallet" successfuly ran by opening your Browser: http://127.0.0.1:8080 and seeing "Hello World"

 TODO: Check if the Swagger UI - OPEN API specs for the two created APIs are visible: http://127.0.0.1:8080/redoc